negebauer/UCSiding/README.md

 ## License

 UCSiding is available under the MIT license.
-See the [LICENSE](./LICENSE.md) file for more info.
+See the [LICENSE](./LICENSE.md) file for more info